 I really appreciated Gil's sense of humor and humbleness.
 I felt as it we were all on this Great Exploration together, instead of having designated "teachers" who supposedly have all the answers."
-C.M.T., USA Top of page
+C.M.T., USA

 "I'm much more aware of needing to look for viscera where they are and not where they are supposed to be--I can visualize much better what I am working on."
 James Schwartz, Rolfer/ Visceral Manipulator, Novato, CA

 "He encourages dissection as an art form.
 While encouraging each of us to communicate our states of mind, he was free about sharing the depths of his own experience.
 Because of Gil's way of presentation, I was able to let down my guard and be open to how I work inside myself.
 With every layer I excised, I also self dissected.
 The cadavers were not impassive pieces of data, awaiting entry into my information system--they made me into their own image, and vice versa.
 I saw them inside myself.
 I now carry their images inside me now, in the most intimate profound ways imaginable for me and for the others who shared their stories."
-D.P.-K., LMT, WA Top of page
+D.P.-K., LMT, WA Back to top

 "Thank you again for the most profound and incredible experience of my life-really!
 "Coming back" and integrating it all has been interesting and challenging to say the least.
 I believe what was most impactful to me was to "see" each "body's" "signature" even in its death state.
 Whew!
 I really felt like I was at a smorgasboard wanting to try everything in sight that was offered.
 I look forward to the next class when I can spend more time and give myself more permission to stay longer in certain areas."
 T.M., Healer, CA